Phase 1 Foundations: What to Handle Before the Student Loans

 Step 3: Capture Your Full Employer 401(k) Match

 A 401(k) is a retirement account offered through your employer.
-A 403(b) is the same thing for nonprofit and government employers (you likely have a 403b if you work at a hospital systems or school district).
+A 403(b) is the same thing for nonprofit and government employers (you likely have a 403(b) if you work at a hospital system or school district).
 Contributions go in pre-tax, meaning the IRS doesn't count that money as income in the year you earn it.

 Contribute just enough to capture whatever your employer is willing to match, no more than that.